jimthematrix/blockchain-features/README.md

 ### <a name="mq-redist"></a>Install Build and Runtime WebSphere MQ Pre-requisites
 This support requires WebSphere MQ client libraries for C to build and execute.

-* Download the MQ Client redistributable libraries on the same system where the Hyperledger code resides.
+* Install the MQ Client on the same system where the Hyperledger code resides.
   * Go to [http://www-01.ibm.com/support/docview.wss?&uid=swg24037500](http://www-01.ibm.com/support/docview.wss?&uid=swg24037500)
-  * Download a client redistributable version corresponding to the MQ server and the OS architecture of the peer node, such as _8.0.0.4-WS-MQC-Redist-LinuxX64_
+  * Download a client version corresponding to the MQ server and the OS architecture of the peer node, such as _8.0.0.4-WS-MQC-LinuxX64_
-  * Create a folder `mq-redist` in /home/vagrant directory
-* Set the environment variable LD_LIBRARY_PATH to `/home/vagrant/mq-redist/lib64` (or `lib` for 32-bit systems).
-This is needed for both compile and execution of the WebSphere MQ support code.
+  * Unzip to a folder and install from the list of rpm's: `sudo rpm -ivh *.rpm`
+  * You may need to install rpm first with `sudo apt-get install rpm`
+* Copy the needed libraries to the folder used by the linker to find shared libraries
+  * `sudo cp /opt/mqm/lib64/* /usr/local/lib`

 ### <a name="mq-install"></a>Set up a WebSphere MQ Queue Manager
 If you don't already have an MQ server, download and install a trial from [http://www.ibm.com/developerworks/downloads/ws/wmq/](http://www.ibm.com/developerworks/downloads/ws/wmq/).